CUSTOMER COMPLAINT PROCESS – FINANCIAL PRODUCTS

 We may need to transfer your personal data to countries and territories which are located outside the UK, for the purpose of the provision of our goods and services.
 We will not transfer your personal data to any territory without an equivalent level of data protection.

 Please contact our Data Manager if you have any questions about this privacy policy or the information we hold about you.
+No other requests can be handled on that email.

-If you wish to contact us, please send an email to data.manager@www.hrowen.co.uk or write to us at H.R.
-Owen Plc, Melton Court, Old Brompton Road, London SW7 3TD, or call us on +44 (0)20 7245 1122.
+If you wish to contact us for Uk GDPR and data privacy issues only, please send an email to data.manager@hrowen.co.uk or write to us at H.R.
+Owen Plc, Melton Court, Old Brompton Road, London SW7 3TD.

 We may change this privacy policy from time to time.
 You should check this policy occasionally to ensure you are aware of the most recent version that will apply each time you access this website.